PenumalliGowriNandhini/Module-2/2C BUILT-IN FUNCTIONS AND LAMBDA FUNCTIONS - RELATING TWO NUMBERS.md

 To write a python program using lambda function which takes z as a parameter and returns z*56 using python.

 # ALGORITHM
-Start
+1.Start

-Read integer z from the user
+2.Read integer z from the user

-Define a lambda function: product = lambda z: z * 56
+3.Define a lambda function: product = lambda z: z * 56

-Call the product function with input z
+4.Call the product function with input z

-Print the result
+5.Print the result

-End
+6.End

 # PROGRAM
 ```
+# RENO:-212222060175
+# Name:-Penumalli GowriNandini
 z=int(input())
 product=lambda z:z*56
 print(product(z))